OpenDataServices/flatten-tool/docs/usage-ocds.rst

 These produce a release.json file based on the data in the spreadsheets.

-See ``flatten-tool unflatten --help`` for details of the commandline options.
+See ``flatten-tool unflatten --help`` for details of the command line options.

 .. _ocds-cli-templates: